reindert-vetter/mock_ok/README.md

 ## Tips
 ### Debug:
-You can debug the last Twins requests in de `twins_debug.log` file (in your mock directory).
+You can debug the Twins requests in the `twins_debug.log` file (in your mock directory).
 > \External\Providers\TwinsClient::activate() empties `twins_debug.log`.
 This file should be ignored by git.

 ### Format
 Use your idea to reformat the mocks correctly.

+### Mocks from scratch
+Twins automatically creates mocks for you.
+But of course you can also design your own mocks from scratch.

 ## Installation